Everything you need to know about how to sell to Procurement professionals – A sellers’ guide to winning more deals

 Way before you meet me, I have multiple levers I have thought about to deliver the Procurement Success Equation©.

 Imagine you’re down to the last two suppliers shortlisted for a piece of work.
-When you’re preparing to negotiate, these are some of the things to consider before engaging in the next round of discussions:
+When you’re preparing to negotiate with procurement, these are some of the things to consider before engaging in the next round of discussions:

 When preparing for your negotiation, have answers to all these questions in advance.
 If you have just received an RFP and not sure what to do, you can also use our Consultancy Support.